 7. FRESHMAN WOMEN AND SORORITY HOUSES.
 No freshman woman may live in a sorority house.
-First-term transfer students above the rank of freshmen may obtain a special permit for sorority house residence when they are ready for initiation.
+Firstterm transfer students above the rank of freshman may obtain a special permit for sorority house residence when they are ready for initiation.

 HEALTH SERVICE